joshuaejs/arista_eos_audit/README.md

 ```

 - check_reload_cause_history
-  - feature description: include tests report about the cause for the last 10 reload
+  - description: include tests report about the cause for the last 10 reload
   - required eos command: ```show reload cause history | json```
   - test failure conditions: A test fails if a device reload was not requested by user
   - output example